NeuralEnsemble/cobrawap/README.rst

 In the framework of a collaboration between INFN, ISS, IDIBAPS and the Juelich Elephant team, we delivered a prototype of the Slow Waves Analysis Pipeline (characterisation of the cortex activity during deep sleep and anaesthesia); the preliminary version can be downloaded from this github.
 SWAP is currently a python pipeline based on Elephant, but the plan is to integrate the SWAP pipeline as a module into Elephant and offer it through the HBP platform by May 2020, as part of the HBP offer.
 The process of data curation and integration in the Knowledge Graph is ongoing.
 SWAP can be applied to experimental data and simulation outputs.
 It has been validated on an extensive in vivo data set, collected from the cerebral cortex of mice by Multi-Electrode Array.
 SWAP differentiates by area key-parameters related to the onset of slow oscillations.
 For example, it demonstrates gradients of key observables along the fronto-lateral to occipito-medial direction in recordings of anaesthetised mice.
 The pipeline discriminates between brain states, specifically different levels of anaesthesia.
 It also allows comparing simulation outputs obtained with different simulation engines (for example NEST or DPSNN simulations).
-The final release of the SWAP analysis pipeline, integrated in the HBP infrastructure, and the related set of curated examples of experimental data will be offered after the embargo period (May 2020) to the external community.
+The final release of the SWAP analysis pipeline, integrated in the HBP infrastructure, and the related set of curated examples of experimental data will be offered to the external community through EBRAINS.
 Researchers will then either apply SWAP to their own experimental data or to the analysis of HBP curated data accessible through the HBP Knowledge Graph.

 .. _WaveScalES: https://drive.google.com/file/d/1BYZmhz_qJ8MKPOIeyTZw6zjqfVMcCCCk/view